Junior /Junior Active

 The following table shows available Junior Squad sessions.

-If you are not 100% certain as to whether BPSC is for you, we do offer two, free taster sessions.
+If you are not 100% certain as to whether BPSC is for you, we do offer a free taster session.

 If you are interested in joining BPSC, please see the ‘Joining’ section at this website and provide us with your child’s details, including current swim level, age, and preferred sessions.